pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

 - Deprecated10 package removed
 - Simplify SymbolTable code
 - remove methods that are the same in the superclass
+- remove old class comment editors (we are using BeautifulComments now)
+- Old help browser (obsolete and incomplete) was removed
 - Image size Reduced
     - Clear SelectorTable
     - Improve Implementation of AllProtocol

 ## Contributors